NCSU-High-Powered-Rocketry-Club/FIRM-Web-App/docs/index.md

 ---

+## Safety

+FIRM is a delicate piece of hardware, you have to be careful about how you handle it.

+Make sure you're:

+- Cautious about not shorting things on the board.
+- Protecting the board inside the rocket during flight.
+- Not abusing USB ports or power supplies.

+---

+These docs are a work in progress and are hosted in our [FIRM-Web-App repo](https://github.com/NCSU-High-Powered-Rocketry-Club/FIRM-Web-App).
+If anything feels confusing, incomplete, or out of date, please open an issue or PR - future you (and other members) will appreciate it.

+---

 ## What These Docs Are (and Aren’t)

 These docs are:

-- A **end-user guide** for people who want to use FIRM to collect flight data.
+- An **end-user guide** for people who want to use FIRM to collect flight data.
 - A **handbook for new members** who want to help contribute to FIRM.
 - A **quick-reference** for experienced contributors who forgot some detail.
 - A place to store the **rationale behind design decisions** so we don’t lose that context in Slack or random Google